AntonPochernikov/ambiguous/README.md

 const floors = [1, 2, 3, 4, 5];

 function* problem() {
-  // look how we yield ambiguous value as we are assigning all possible values to every person const baker = yield amb(...floors);
+  // look how we yield ambiguous value as if we are assigning all possible values to every person const baker = yield amb(...floors);
   const cooper = yield amb(...floors);
   const fletcher = yield amb(...floors);